 Keeble studied at the University of Warwick and the Royal Academy of Music and graduated into the chorus of Welsh National Opera, while also covering several roles for the company.
-She has gone on to perform with companies around Europe, engagements including Katisha (The Mikado) for English National Opera and Carl Rosa Opera, La Marquise de Berkenfeld (La Fille du régiment) in Switzerland and Nice, Madame Larina (Eugene Onegin) for Longborough Festival, Dame Hannah (Ruddigore), Mother/Witch (Hansel and Gretel), Hippolyta (A Midsummer Night’s Dream) and Gertrude (Roméo et Juliette) for Opera North, Mistress Quickly (Falstaff) for Mid-Wales Opera and Longborough Festival, Auntie (Peter Grimes) for Aldeburgh Festival and Florence Pike (Albert Herring) with the BBC Symphony Orchestra.
+She has gone on to perform with companies around Europe, engagements including Katisha (The Mikado) for English National Opera and Carl Rosa Opera, La Marquise de Berkenfeld (La Fille du régiment) in Switzerland and Nice, Madame Larina (Eugene Onegin) for Longborough Festival, Dame Hannah (Ruddigore), Mother/Witch (Hansel and Gretel), Hippolyta (A Midsummer Night’s Dream) and Gertrude (Roméo et Juliette) for Opera North, Mistress Quickly (Falstaff) for Mid-Wales Opera and Longborough Festival, Auntie (Peter Grimes) for Aldeburgh Festival, Angela (Patience) for English Touring Opera and Florence Pike (Albert Herring) with the BBC Symphony Orchestra.

 Keeble performs regularly in concert, appearances including Berlioz’s Les Nuits d’été for the Warwick Festival and Elijah with the Northern Sinfonia.
 She has also sung with the Royal Philharmonic Orchestra, the Philharmonia, the City of Birmingham Symphony Orchestra and the London Mozart Players.